 "It was very nice getting to meet you and the kitties.
 Unfortunately, I don't think that I am the perfect fit for this reservation.
 I apologize that it didn't work out and I will reach out to Meowtel Support for you so that they can assist you further."

-You may still get some follow-up questions, but providing you remain factual but kind, we trust that you will provide the client with the correct response.
+You may still get some follow-up questions, but providing you remain factual but kind, you can provide the cat parent with the correct response.

 Response #3

-If you feel too nervous to do either of the above, another option is to message the client shortly after you leave the Meet & Greet (but this would not be the best option if you have already exchanged keys).
+If you feel too nervous to do either of the above, another option is to message the cat parent shortly after you leave a meet and greet (but this would not be the best option if you have already exchanged keys).
 Saying something like:

 "I apologize for the inconvenience, but unfortunately I can no longer take care of this reservation for you.
 I will reach out to Meowtel Support so they can assist you."